oneafter909/strawberryfilereorder/README.md

 <b>5.
 Reorder by Face Recognition:</b></br>
 You have to enter a directory, the destination and the image containing a human face.
 All the images which containing this face will be moved inside a new folder.

+<b>6.
+Search duplicate files:</b></br>
+You have to enter a directory.
+This function will find all duplicate files inside a directory recursively.
+The report file will be printed inside the selected directory.

 <b>Extensions supported by Strawberry</b>

 <ul>